 Tourism Sunshine Coast

-There are one-star-difficulty routes on Powell River’s Sunshine Coast Trail and there are four-star routes.
-But really, they’re all five-star—in that this is one of the best hiking trails in Canada.
+There are easy routes on Powell River’s Sunshine Coast Trail and there are tough routes.
+But they're all amazing—this is one of the best hiking trails in Canada.
 Officially, it is Canada’s lengthiest hut-to-hut hiking trail and also the only free one.
 It’s 180-kilometres long, but it’s almost always done in segments—some as short as an hour or two, some for several days with stout climbs into the gorgeous alpine.
 For a primer, try the two-day Mount Troubridge section, or maybe Sarah Point to Powell Lake.
 Even a day-walk to Rieveley’s Pond is worthwhile.

 Berg Lake Trail

 Located in Mount Robson Provincial Park, near the BC/Alberta border, 23-kilometre Berg Lake Trail is like a highlight reel for the Rocky Mountains.
 Under the shadow of 3,959-metre Mount Robson—the high point for the Canadian Rockies—you’ll wander past emerald-coloured Kinney Lake and near thundering Emperor Falls, entranced by dramatic mountain vistas throughout.
 Some lucky trekkers may even catch a glimpse of giant chunks of ice calving from the Mist, Berg and Robson glaciers.